-Despite the challenges our Credit Union still managed to attract new memberships, increase loans, produce positive net earnings, continue to build solid capital and strong liquidity ratios.
-Saskatoon City Employees Credit Union has a great opportunity to grow and be successful in our niche market serving current and former City of Saskatoon employees and their families.
-A focus on quality loan growth and full-service members and member security will help support profitability and positive net earnings in 2024 establishing a more sustainable future for our Credit Union and our members.
+Although we faced numerous challenges throughout 2024, our Credit Union was still able to attract new memberships, increase assets, generate positive net earnings, and continue to build solid capital and strong liquidity ratios.
+Saskatoon City Employees Credit Union has an opportunity to grow and be successful in our niche market serving current and former City of Saskatoon employees and their families.
+A focus on quality loan growth, and full-service members, together with member security will help support profitability and positive net earnings in 2025 establishing a more sustainable future for our Credit Union and our members.

-Management and staff will continue to initiate and implement processes to better position our credit union to achieve positive financial results for 2024 all the while navigating the risks and regulations in the financial services industry.
+Management and staff will continue to initiate and implement processes to better position our credit union to achieve positive financial results for 2025 all the while navigating the risks and regulations in the financial services industry.
 The Board of Directors and Management team are committed to balancing and managing the various risks facing our Credit Union to ensure strength, stability, and viability well into the future.